sadicangel/avro-source-generator/README.md

 By default, code will be generated with the latest features available to the consuming project.

 It is possible to specify the C# language features to be used in the generated code.
 This is useful when you need to ensure compatibility with older versions of C#.
-For example, using `LanguageFeatures.CSharp7_3` will generate code using only features that are compatible with C# 7.3 (eg: no nullable reference types, no records, etc).
+For example, using `LanguageFeatures.CSharp7_3` will generate code using only features that are compatible with C# 7.3 (e.g., no nullable reference types, no records, etc).

-To change language features for all generated code, add `AvroSourceGeneratorLanguageFeatures` to your csproj.
+To change language features for all generated code, add `AvroSourceGeneratorLanguageFeatures` to your `.csproj`.
 ```xml
 <PropertyGroup>
   <AvroSourceGeneratorLanguageFeatures>CSharp7_3</AvroSourceGeneratorLanguageFeatures>
 </PropertyGroup>
 ```
-Supported values are all flags defined in `LanguageFeatures` enum.
+Supported values are all flags defined in the `LanguageFeatures` enum.
 Parsing is case insensitive and uses default rules for flags (it uses `Enum.Parse`).

-To change used features for just one type, declare a partial definition for it, an annotate it with the `Avro` attribute, specifying a `LanguageFeatures` argument.
+To change used features for just one type, declare a partial definition for it, and annotate it with the `Avro` attribute, specifying a `LanguageFeatures` argument.
 ```cs
 using AvroSourceGenerator;